 We know that launching an eCommerce email marketing strategy can be daunting.
 There are so many techniques you could implement.
 If you’re just starting out, then you should focus on putting these 4 automated eCommerce email campaigns in place first.
 They’re proven to work and are a great fit for almost every eCommerce brand.

-To take full advantage of what you’ll learn in this article you’ll need one of the popular email marketing automation tools, such as Klaviyo or MailChimp.
+To take full advantage of what you’ll learn in this article you’ll need one of the popular email marketing automation tools, such as Klaviyo or Constant Contact.
 You’ll also need an effective exit intent lead capture solution such as OptinMonster.

 If you’re reading this, you probably already have a reputable email marketing tool as part of your overall eCommerce marketing strategy.
 So, let’s look at the best 4 automations you should put at the top of your list when getting started with marketing.